Report: China ramps up security presence in Tajikistan

 China has repeatedly warned about ethnic Uighur militants who have left their homeland in western China to join extremist groups such as the Turkistan Islamic Party, a predominantly Uighur group that has bases in Syria and Afghanistan and is allied with al-Qaida and the Taliban.

 The Chinese defense ministry did not immediately respond to a fax seeking comment.
+Although the troop deployments are reported to be within a short distance from China’s western border, they could represent a new milestone for a Chinese military that has increasingly ventured abroad in recent years.

 Most Read Nation & World Stories